KarMiles/polish-girl-painting/readme/docs/deployment.md

 **Gitpod**

-The following setup was made in Gitpod:
+In regards of deployment to Heroku the following setup was made in Gitpod:

 1. In settings.py file the following configuration allows for automatic use of appropriate database on Heroku (where DATABASE_URL variable is present) and outside of it: